Idaho's Transgender Sports Ban Faces A Major Legal Hurdle

 "Some have labeled these as transgender bills, falsely so.
 I don't see that at all," Ehardt says.
 "This legislation, it doesn't care how you identify.
 That's the beauty of it.
 You can identify however you want.
 This is all about sex, because in the arena of sport, one's biological sex matters.
 It just simply does.
 You can't get around that."

-After her bill passed, Ehardt testified before other states' legislatures in support of bills with language that closely mirrors Idaho's law.
+After her legislation passed, Ehardt testified before other states' legislatures in support of bills with language that closely mirrors Idaho's law.

 "I've been pleased to see how many other states this year have followed, and many of them using the exact legislation or maybe slight deviations of what we did here in Idaho," Ehardt says.